jameslyons/pycipher/doc/source/index.rst

 .. toctree::
    :maxdepth: 2

 Common classical ciphers implemented in Python.
+Use the table of contents in the side panel to navigate.

 Example usage
 -------------